SHoogland/shoogland-com/docs/2017/03-04-homemade-forecast-api.md

 });
 ```

 The /accounts/[accountId] endpoint returns a 302 redirect with the link we need in a location header.
-With the regex shown above I simply extract the accountId and accessToken for further use.
+With the regular expression shown above I simply extract the accountId and accessToken for further use.

 ## Using the code
 After combining all the requests with some Parse.Promise magic I created a hourly Parse job.
-Which if you are interested I shared as a [gist on github](https://gist.github.com/SHoogland/c9a7bf9622583d78a3d3223d5c9f6e53).
+Which if you are interested I shared as a [gist on GitHub](https://gist.github.com/SHoogland/c9a7bf9622583d78a3d3223d5c9f6e53).

 ## Afterthoughts
 Now we have the accesstoken in a database.
 We can do some cool stuff with it.
 For example we are thinking of fetching a fresh token every day when the planning board launches, so we never have to update the code of the planning board again.